rhelmot/CelesteMagicTimer/README.md

 The Tracer
 ----------

 The first component of the setup is the tracer.
-This is a program which reads Celeste's memory and dumps out information about the game state to a file.
+This is a program which reads Celeste's memory and dumps out information about the game state to a file, by default `/dev/shm/autosplitterinfo`.
 You can build it by typing `make` in the `tracer` folder.

 The tracer can operate in two modes - one where it launches Celeste itself and thus does not require elevated privileges, and one where you launch it as root and it attaches to the Celeste process.
 These, along with the path where you want the autosplitter data dumped, are specified on the command line.